 Drama at Keele

 "The first Shakespeare play was Twelfth Night.
-I have the Elizabethan play bill before me and it was on July 4th - 7th (I presume in 1951) in Churches’ Mansion, Nantwich.
+I have the Elizabethan playbill before me and it was on July 4th - 7th (I presume in 1951) in Churches’ Mansion, Nantwich.
 This was a beautiful Elizabethan house which only just escaped the Great Fire of Nantwich.
-We were invited by the owners, Dr and Mrs Myott, the initial Pioneer dramatists performed in the open air using the garden with house as backdrop.
-They generously took on a motley crowd of undergraduates and a fine production ensued. ."
+We were invited by the owners, Dr and Mrs Myott, the initial Pioneer dramatists performed in the open air using the garden with the house as a backdrop.
+They generously took on a motley crowd of undergraduates and a fine production ensued.."
 Bill Lighton (1954)

 Below: The cast of the very first production by Keele Drama Society.
 ‘Twelfth Night’ July 1951 performed at Churches' Mansion, Nantwich.

 Back Row(L-R): Keith Dunn, Eric Humphreys, Mike Lamb, John Rumsey, Ann Turner, Harold "Tex" Cooper

 Front Row(L-R): Brian Alderson, Patrick Wilson, Mike Eagan, Thelma Guillyn, Arthur Richardson, Pat Fable, David Stone